 This shopping list is the engineered blueprint for success.
 Prices are carefully averaged from national discount chains like Aldi, Lidl, and Walmart.
 The first week requires a small, one-time investment in pantry staples that will last for a month or more, dramatically reducing your weekly recurring costs.
 Sticking to this list is the non-negotiable first step in executing your $25 vegan meal plan per week.
+For store navigation strategies that minimize impulse spending, the vegan grocery shopping guide store layout covers this in depth.

 The Pantry Foundation: Your One-Time Investment (Approx. $15)

 These items form the immutable backbone of your kitchen.
 Purchased once, they will serve you for 4+ weeks, making their effective weekly cost negligible.
+For a complete list of essential vegan pantry items, see the vegan pantry staples list.

 - Rice (5 lb bag): $3.50.
 Your primary, affordable calorie source.
 Brown rice offers more fiber if the price difference is minimal.